Picking message templates

 Advice templates

-Patients cannot reply to advice templates.
-Examples of advice templates available to all practices include:
+Advice templates act in the same way as 'Reply not required' manually typed messages - patients cannot reply to them.
+Examples of Patchs advice templates available to all practices include:

 • Back pain exercises